KnBrckr/picasa-album-uploader/readme.txt

 == Installation ==

 1. Upload the picasa-album-uploader to the `wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the "Plugins" menu in WordPress
 1. Configure the plugin through the Admin Settings for Media
-1. Use the 'Install Image Upload Button in Picasa Desktop' Link in the Admin Settings -> Media to import the button into Picasa
+1. Use the "Install Image Upload Button in Picasa Desktop" Link in the Admin Settings -> Media to import the button into Picasa
 1. If desired, create the files header-picasa_album_uploader.php and footer-picasa_album_uploader.php in the top level of your themes directory to provide customized header and footer in the upload confirmation dialog displayed by Picasa.
 1. Begin uploading photos from Picasa to your blog.